Torben2000/adventofcode-java/README.md

-# Advent of Code
+# Advent of Code (and Everybody Codes)
 [![CircleCI build status](https://circleci.com/gh/Torben2000/adventofcode-java.svg?style=shield)](https://circleci.com/gh/Torben2000/adventofcode-java)

 ## Disclaimer
-- Code might be ugly as it is just there to solve the puzzles of https://adventofcode.com/. :-)
+- Code might be ugly as it is just there to solve the puzzles of https://adventofcode.com/ and https://everybody.codes. :-)
 - Code for "early" puzzles might evolve over time because later puzzles sometimes require refactoring for reusability or add some additional features to existing code

 ## What is in here (besides the implemented puzzle solutions)
-- General framework for every day incl. unit tests
+- General framework for every day/quest incl. unit tests
 - Testing includes additional input & output values, not just the method parameters + return value
 - Everything (except input) is quite type insensitive to avoid unnecessary conversions
 - Command line tool to